-Demonstrating that a change of paradigm in river rehabilitation is possible, and providing a future vision that balances concerns over flooding, water quality, and ecology, with the realities of a rapidly growing Southeast Asian city
+Providing a sound project and vision that balances concerns over flooding, water quality, and ecology, within the realities of a rapidly-growing Southeast Asian megacity

 Designing and modelling a new environmentally responsive landscape project along the Ciliwung River in Jakarta, Indonesia

 The Ciliwung River is the living symbol of a massive environmental crisis in Jakarta.
 Centuries of exploitation and, more recently, rapid and haphazard urbanisation, have left the Ciliwung valley with a heavily-polluted and instable river.
 Informal migrant settlements along the river have adapted to the chronic flooding conditions, but also rely on the river to compensate for a lack of potable water, sanitation, and commodity.
 The social and complexity of the present situation has thus far stymied any efforts at ecological remediation.